neapsix/neapsix.github.io/content/posts/2022/20220724_Setting_Up_Bhyve_With_Ansible.md

 #### The Hard Way

-The first thing I did was to look for an Ansible module to interact with the `vm-bhyve` utility with declarative tasks.
+The first thing I did was to look for an Ansible module to interact with the `vm-bhyve` utility in a declarative way.
 I didn't find one, so, naturally, I decided to write one.
 I've never written an Ansible module before, and I'm not much of a Python developer, but after about six hours I had something that pretty much worked.